Annual Research Seminar

 Hilton University of Florida Conference Center

-You are cordially invited to the 49th Annual Research Seminar, which will take place February 22-23, 2019 at the Hilton University of Florida Conference Center.
-The Seminar is an important venue that allows us to define optimal treatment approaches, produce the best plans, employ first-rate techniques, provide healing experiences for our patients, assess outcomes, and develop new treatment approaches, providing invaluable information to faculty and residents from several educational institutions as well as professionals in private practice.
-The seminar will provide breakfast, lunch and a reception for all attendees on Friday, February 22.
+The event, which will take place February 22-23, 2019 at the Hilton University of Florida Conference Center, is an important venue that allows us to define optimal treatment approaches, produce the best plans, employ first-rate techniques, provide healing experiences for our patients, assess outcomes, and develop new treatment approaches, providing invaluable information to faculty and residents from several educational institutions as well as professionals in private practice.
+The seminar will provide breakfast and lunch for all attendees on Friday, February 22.

 The 2019 Keynote Speaker will be David E. Wazer, MD, FACRO, FABS, FACR, FASTRO, director of the Lifespan Cancer Institute of Rhode Island, The Miriam and Newport hospitals, as well as radiation oncologist-in-chief at Rhode Island Hospital.
 He is professor and chairman of the departments of radiation oncology at both The Warren Alpert Medical School of Brown University and Tufts University School of Medicine.

 Dr. Wazer is an internationally recognized expert in the application of new technology in the field of radiation oncology.
 He has published more than 200 scientific articles, written several books, and is also editor-in-chief of the American Journal of Clinical Oncology.
 His specialties include postlumpectomy radiotherapy for breast preservation; melanomas, including ocular melanoma; gastrointestinal carcinoma; and stereotactic radiotherapy and radiosurgery.